 Do you know how to create impressions for your book?
+It's an important part of marketing your book.
 Traditional publishing houses use multiple impressions to create buzz about the books they publish.
 You, too, can create impressions that will generate interest in your book and increase sales.
-The goal is to get as much attention as possible in a variety of ways, and here are a few tips how.
+The goal is to get as much attention as possible in a variety of ways, and here are a few tips on how.

 1. Social Media